 Please see the page on Topics for Praktikum and Bachelor theses to obtain a topic.

-You have again the possibility to do a paid Praktikum at VRVis!
+In this summer semester 2018 you have again the possibility to do a paid Praktikum at VRVis!
+Interesting topics!
+Nice working environment!

 Aim and topic selection: The aim of a project is to implement problems from the field of computer graphics.
 The topics are usually chosen by research assistants in accordance with current research topics.
 This means that as a student, you will often participate in cutting-edge research.
 Current topics are available in the link listed above.
 However, you may also present a proposal for your own topic, and if it falls within the research interests of one of the assistants, he/she will also supervise you on it.